 - ¼ teaspoon vanilla extract

-- 2 teaspoons ground flax seed , if you don't have ground flax you can omit it.
-It still works but the texture doesn't get so cookie-like.
-Don't swap the flax for chia seeds.
-They don't look good in it and give it a weird texture.
+- 2 teaspoons ground flaxseed , NOT WHOLE.
+If you don't have ground flax you can omit it.
+It still works but the texture won't be as cookie-like.

-- ⅛ teaspoon baking soda (bicarbonate of soda in the UK)
+- ⅛ teaspoon baking soda (bicarb in the UK)

 - 2 tablespoons dairy free chocolate chips